Skip to main content

 Water is essential in most mining processes with responsible water use a critical issue for the mining industry.
 When excavating coal, metal ores, or other minerals, rocks and minerals that contain sulphur may be exposed to water and oxygen.
 This water holds highly polluting substances such as lead, zinc, iron, mercury, and cadmium.
 Acid or wastewater is often stored in a Tailings Storage Facility (TSF), as it has the potential to poison downstream waters and destroy already fragile ecosystems.

-With meteorologists predicting a rare triple La Nina forecast for 2022/23, managing acid or wastewater both on active and abandoned mine sites is now more important than ever [1].
-For industries located in the Southern Hemisphere that use water and tailings dams, more rainfall and flooding pose a serious threat.
-If your dam or tailings facility is already close to its limits, get prepared ahead of time before the next heavy deluge hits.
-The recent Jasgersfontein disaster in South Africa serves as a reminder to effectively manage dams and TSF both in operational and legacy sites.
+More rainfall and flooding seriously threaten industries in the Southern Hemisphere that use water and tailings dams.
+If your dam or tailings facility is already close to its limits, prepare before the next heavy deluge hits.
+The 2025 TSF failure in Chambishi, Zambia, and the 2024 Jasgersfontein disaster in South Africa are reminders to effectively manage dams and TSF in operational and legacy mine remediation sites.

 Conventional treatments of acid water include various physicochemical methods, which involve excessive use of chemicals and capital.
 Water evaporation has emerged as an efficient, cost-effective, and eco-friendly alternative for the remediation of abandoned or closed mines.

-It’s estimated that there are over 32,000 tailings dams located across operational and legacy mine sites throughout the world [1].
-Organisations such as World Mine Tailings Failures call attention to threats and risks of poorly managed and designed TSFs.
+It’s estimated that over 32,000 tailings dams are located across operational and legacy mine sites worldwide.
+Organisations such as World Mine Tailings Failures call attention to the threats and risks of poorly managed and designed TSFs.
 Abandoned mines and TSF failures can leach harmful toxins into the soil and water, polluting the environment and posing a risk to human health.
-Fortunately, there are steps that can be taken to remediate abandoned mines and make them safe.
+Fortunately, some steps can be taken to make mine rehabilitation and remediation sites safer.

 rehab-1